sloomueledu/r2auto_nav_CDE2310/Electrical/electrical.md

 - ECHO → Connected to GPIO via voltage divider (5V → 3.3V)

 ### USB Camera
 - Connected directly to the USB port of the Raspberry Pi

+### Lidar
+- Connected through USB2LDS to the USB port of the Raspberry Pi

 ## Notes
 - Ensure all components share a **common ground** (OpenCR, Raspberry Pi, and L298N)